digital-asset/daml-katacoda/upgrading/extending-daml-models/3_uploading.md

-In the previous step you created a new DAML package that extends the Getting Started social network with a forum.
+In the previous step you created a new Daml package that extends the Getting Started social network with a forum.
 Now it's time to deploy it.

 We assume that the social network is already deployed and running.
 Hence, change directory to